jjvelezo/jjvelezo/README.md

 - I’m currently studing System Engineering 🖥

-- I’m learning about Cryptocurrency 🪙

-- I’m learning Java, Python and other languages 🤔
+- I’m learning Python and other languages 🤔

-- I enjoy editing videos an photos 🎥

 - I speak in Spanish, English and I'm learning German 🎓